cmayeul/FluoGAN/README.md

 	./main.py images.tif --FWHM 413 -g_x_l1 0.2 -g_D 0 -n_d 0 -n_e 1000 -x 0 0 100 100

-## Full Example
+### Example to run full algorithm

-Once you found the best parameter `-g_x_l1` for regularization then you can start the program with discriminator on the full sample with more epochs.
+Once you found the best parameters `-g_x_l1` and `g_b_grad` for regularization then you can start the program with discriminator on the full sample with more epochs.

-	./main.py images.tif --FWHM 413 -g_x_l1 0.2 -g_D 1 -n_d 1 -n_e 4000
+	./main.py images.tif --FWHM 413 -g_x_l1 0.2 -g_D 1 -n_d 1 -n_e 5000

 You can save the results and different curves using the `-o` option and `-l` `-m` `-v` or `-r`

+## Full exemple with phantom data

+Two different sets of parameters are provided in the `tests/` folder.
+Their only difference is the use of discriminator or not.
+You can run them using the following commands :

+	./main.py tests/with_discriminator
+	./main.py tests/without_discriminator

+The results are automatically saved in the corresponding folder.

 ## Installation